 Potential impounding (storage) reservoirs and service reservoirs either in Fingal or that drain into Fingal were identified using Ordnance Survey Ireland (OSI) mapping and the EPA's Water Framework Directive dataset of lake segment polygons.
 Figure 4.3 shows a map of those reservoirs assessed as being potential sources of flood risk in the event of an uncontrolled release of water due to infrastructure failure.
-Table 4.6 lists these reservoirs in Fingal.
+Table 4.6 lists these reservoirs within the Fingal area.